Bob Raczek: Pacelli Cardinals (football)

 Bob Raczek assumed head coaching for the football team of Pacelli High School in 1967, where his hard-working attitude would shape the school into a very notable high school.
 Pacelli High School is a private school, with not a lot of funding into the athletic department, so Raczek made do with what he had at the time.
 The Cardinals finished the 1967 season with a record of 4–5, finishing in sixth place in the conference.
 Not only was Raczek the head football coach, he later assumed the coaching spots for wrestling, track, and hockey, as well as teach technical education and physical education.
 The next year, the Cardinals finished the same as the previous, a 4–5 record placing sixth in the conference.

 For the next two years, the team suffered losing records of 1-7-1 1969 and 2-7 1970.
 But in 1971 the Cardinals' football team had a winning record for the first time since 1965.
 They finished the season with a 9–1 record, placing first in the conference.
 The following season would be Pacelli's best season in their history of having a football team.
-The team reached the state championship apart of WISAA.
+The team reached the state championship as part of the Wisconsin Independent Schools Athletic Association (WISAA).
 The championship game ended with the Cardinals losing to Milwaukee Pius XI by the final score of 10–0.

 Raczek gave the Cardinals non-losing records 12 of the next 13 seasons.
 In 1986, the Cardinals made it back to the WISAA state championship game, this time they would face off against Waukesha Catholic Memorial.
 The championship game was played at Pacelli's homefield, Goerke Field (the same location where the University of Wisconsin–Stevens Point football team plays).
 Pacelli defeated Waukesha Catholic Memorial by a final score of 13–3, capping a perfect season at 13–0.
 The Cardinals would again see the championship lights in 1989 at Camp Randall Stadium in Madison but would fall short, losing to Watertown Northwestern Prep, 44-20 and again in 1992, falling to Marshfield Columbus 28–10.